nextscript/PyGuardDNS/README.md

 localdnsguard.sqlite3
 ```

 By default, PyGuardDNS loads this SQLite file into an in-memory database at startup.
-Runtime reads and writes use the RAM database, and changes are synchronized back to `localdnsguard.sqlite3` every `5` seconds and again during normal shutdown.
+Runtime reads and writes use the RAM database, and changes are synchronized back to `localdnsguard.sqlite3` every `60` seconds and again during normal shutdown.
+Background syncs use a snapshot so normal saves are not blocked by the full disk write.
 This improves database responsiveness while keeping the on-disk file as the persistent copy.

 To force direct on-disk SQLite access instead, set: